Our Resurgence Rye Farmers

 Marielle Cowdin

-Introduced to the Rye Resurgence Project on a 2023 field tour with Heather and Sarah, she is proud to be supporting RRP with branding, design, outreach, and communications efforts, combining her passion for Colorado, western water issues, supporting local agriculture, and the craft food & beverage world.
-She spends her time in the mountains with her pack of three pups, who love to join her for hikes and fly fishing adventures.
+Introduced to the Rye Resurgence Project on a 2023 field tour with Heather and Sarah, she officially joined the team in May 2024 and is proud serve as the Communications Director, combining her creative skills with her passion for Colorado, western water issues, local agriculture, sustainability, and the craft food & beverage world.
+She spends her free time in the mountains with her pack of three pups, who love to join her for hikes and various outdoor adventures.